-The Federative Republic of Brazil, also known by the spelling Brasil, is the world’s fifth largest country with a population of over 199 million It has the honor and distinction of hosting the World Cup this year, a fact that had this fútbol-centric nation even more hyped than usual.
+Fact One: The Federative Republic of Brazil, also known by the spelling Brasil, is the world’s fifth largest country with a population of over 199 million.
+It has the honor and distinction of hosting the World Cup this year, a fact that had this fútbol-centric nation even more hyped than usual.

 Fact Two: A large country of over 3 million square miles, the area contains three main regions.
 Manaus, one of the host cities, has high temperatures throughout the year.
 A tropical climate, rainfall is normally heavy, but lucky for players and cheering fans, the weather tends to be a bit drier from June through September.